 One in one hundred and fifty children were diagnosed with ASD in 2000.
 ASD can take the form of extra sensory awareness, and higher levels of anxiety or involuntary responses.
-However, most autistic people say they have their own way of experiencing the world – not a “disorder”.
-He concludes with a list of design options and different guidelines.
+However, most autistic people say they have their own way of experiencing the world – it’s not a “disorder”.
+Shell concludes with a list of design options and different guidelines.